PanosEconomou/notes/Projects/Streets.md

 # The Dictionary of Ways

-I live in a *place*, which apparently is a street that ends at a roundabout esque thing.
+I live in a *place*, which apparently is a street that ends somewhere.
 When I googled to find out I saw [this video](https://www.youtube.com/watch?v=yqmso0c9CBs) which launched an insane rabbithole for different street naming conventions which lead to [this Wikipedia article](https://en.wikipedia.org/wiki/Glossary_of_road_transport_terms#R) that defines road as:

 > "A thoroughfare, route, or way on land between two places that has been paved or otherwise improved to allow travel by foot or some form of conveyance, including a motor vehicle, cart, bicycle, or horse."